Grand Duke George Alexandrovich of Russia: Death

 The news reached Nicholas by telegram, who had the difficult task of telling their family.
 Grand Duke Konstantin Konstantinovich wrote, "Everyone was struck, as if by lightning, by this sad and unexpected news.
 Queen Victoria wrote to Nicholas II, "Pray to accept the expression of my sincerest sympathy in this great sorrow, for I know the affection you had for your poor brother Georgy, whose life was so sad and lonely."
 The Dowager Empress telegraphed Queen Victoria, "Thank you so much for kind sympathy in this terrible sudden bereavement...
 My poor dearest son died quite alone.
 I am heartbroken."

-On 14 July 1899 George was laid to rest in the St. Peter and Paul Cathedral in Saint Petersburg, not far from his late father, Alexander III.
+On 14 July 1899 George was buried in the St. Peter and Paul Cathedral in Saint Petersburg, not far from his father, Alexander III.
 When the coffin was lowered into the tomb, Maria Feodorovna stood next to Xenia holding her arm-in-arm, but quickly left the service as a result of her grief.
 Maria retrieved George's hat and took it with her as she left in-carriage.